spkt2003/spkt2003/README.md

 **Computer Science Student @ HCU | Web Developer & IoT Enthusiast**

 I am a 3rd-year Computer Science student in the Faculty of Science and Technology at Huachiew Chalermprakiet University (HCU) with a strong passion for Web Application development and applying IoT systems to solve real-world problems.
-I am currently seeking a **Co-op / Internship** opportunity to bring my knowledge, skills, and passion to a real-world professional environment. 🚀
+I am also highly interested in leveraging AI and Data Analytics to build smarter solutions.
+I am currently seeking a Co-op / Internship opportunity to bring my knowledge, skills, and passion to a real-world professional environment. 🚀

 ---